Jiacheng-Liu-97/UWB_Select/md_pages/system_elaboration.md

 --------------------------------------------------------------------------------------------
 ### System Elaboration 3: Pointing system with trace tracking for motion radius calculation

+Tracing the position of the UWB tag can be useful, the system can store the data up to a certain period of time in history, which can be analyzed if a pointing action is performed.
+The system can go back to a certain limit of time and figure out the direction that the user trying to point at without any help from other sensors.
+Base on this we can train a neural network so that the "server/controller" can estimate the action and the rotation of the arm, shoulder, and body.
+Then we can recognize if the pointing is a whole arm lift or a forearm pointing.
+And based on the daily use, we can improve the system's accuracy/robustness by learning the body behavior of the particular user.

 --------------------------------------------------------------------------------------------
 ### System Elaboration 4: UWB robustness improvement with IMU sensor fusion